jyotsanh/WebScraping/Bank statement Extractor/Readme.md

 # Bank Statement Extractor

-Bank Statement Extractor is a Python application that allows users to extract their bank statements from a specific website.
+Bank Statement Extractor is a Python application that allows users to extract their bank statements from a ['prabhu','mahalaxmi','muktinath'] banks website.
 It combines web scraping using `requests` and `selenium` libraries with a Streamlit frontend for user interaction.

 ## Features